trisha2103/Publications---Research-Papers/README.md

 ## 👩‍💻 About the Researcher

-**Trisha Veronica M. Y.** is a researcher in the Department of Computer Science and Engineering at Saveetha University, India, specializing in **medical image analysis** and **deep learning**.
+**Trisha Veronica M. Y.** was a researcher in the Department of Computer Science and Engineering at Saveetha University, India, specializing in **medical image analysis** and **deep learning**.
 Her work focuses on building and benchmarking state-of-the-art neural network architectures to support early and accurate diagnosis of bone fractures from X-ray imagery.
+Now she graduated doing Masters in Business Analytics from University Of Massachusetts Boston.

 ---